Penstemon acuminatus Douglas ex Lindl.

 Bloom Time: Late spring

-Penstemon acuminatus is a perennial herb up to 2 feet (60 cm) tall, with one or more erect stems.
+Penstemon acuminatus is a perennial herb with one or more erect stems that grow up to 2 feet (60 cm) tall.
 The basal leaves are up to 6 inches (15 cm) long.
 They may clasp the stem at their bases.
 The fleshy leaves and the stem may be waxy in texture.
-The tubular blue, purple or pink flowers are up to 0.8 inch (2 cm) long.
-They have wide throats and flaring corollas.
-The staminode has a beard of yellow hairs.
+Flowers are blue, purple, or pink with wide throats and flaring corollas.
+They are tubular and up to 0.8 inches (2 cm) long.
+The staminode has a beard of yellow hair.